On some $p$-differential graded link homologies: Hopfological constructions

 Now it is an easy exercise to check that

 where $\dif_{M}$ denotes the extended $p$-differential on $\widehat{\mc{P}}(M)$, and similarly for $\dif_N$.
-For instance, between the rightmost repeated $M_{2k+1}$ and $N_{2k+1}$, the left hand side of equation \eqref{eqn-extended-homotopy} equals $f_{2k+1}$, while there are only two non-zero terms contributing to the right hand side of \eqref{eqn-extended-homotopy}, which are equal to, respectively,
+For instance, between the rightmost repeated $M_{2k+1}$ and $N_{2k+1}$, the left-hand side of equation \eqref{eqn-extended-homotopy} equals $f_{2k+1}$, while there are only two nonzero terms contributing to the right-hand side of \eqref{eqn-extended-homotopy}, which are equal to, respectively,

 The sum of these two nonzero terms is precisely $f_{2k+1}$ by the null-homotopy assumption on $h$.
 One similarly checks for the other repeated and unrepeated terms, and the lemma follows. \end{proof}